OKC Living Classroom Grant Program

 The monarch butterfly population has dropped by over 80 percent in the last 20 years.
 The main reason for this is habitat loss throughout the monarch’s migration and breeding range.
 Migrating monarchs funnel through Oklahoma in the spring and fall.
 Thus, creating and protecting monarch habitat in Oklahoma is critical for this iconic butterfly’s survival.

-The Oklahoma City Zoo and Botanical Garden, in partnership with Myriad Botanical Gardens, Oklahoma Monarch and Pollinator Collaborative, and National Wildlife Federation (NWF), seeks to increase habitat for monarchs and other pollinators by providing grants to Oklahoma City metro area schools to create monarch gardens.
+The Oklahoma City Zoo and Botanical Garden, in partnership with Oklahoma Monarch and Pollinator Collaborative, and National Wildlife Federation (NWF), seeks to increase habitat for monarchs and other pollinators by providing grants to Oklahoma City metro area schools to create monarch gardens.
 The gardens will include monarch host plants (milkweed) and nectar plants to provide a food source for monarchs along a vital part of their migration pathway.

 Selected schools will receive the following:

 - Two professional development opportunities for teachers in July and August 2022

 - Awards of up to $1500 each to purchase garden supplies